WaterWolf5918/WatchRPC/README.md

 # Discontinued
 As of 12/13/2024 this project has been discontinued in favor of [OpenMediaShare](https://github.com/OpenMediaShare/OpenMediaShare-Server).
-Its been fun over, 100 commits to this repo but its time to retire this project and replace it with a more modular , flexable, and better codebase.
+Its been fun, over 100 commits to this repo but its time to retire this project and replace it with a more modular , flexable, and better codebase.

 # WatchRPC V3